elegant-scipy/elegant-scipy/markdown/ch6.markdown

 <!-- exercise end -->

 Back to the Laplacian.
 A common problem in network analysis is visualization.
-How do you draw nodes and links in such a way that you don't get a complete mess such as this one?
+How do you draw nodes and edges in such a way that you don't get a complete mess such as this one?

 ![network hairball](https://upload.wikimedia.org/wikipedia/commons/9/90/Visualization_of_wiki_structure_using_prefuse_visualization_package.png)

 **Graph created by Chris Davis.
 [CC-BY-SA-3.0](https://commons.wikimedia.org/wiki/GNU_Free_Documentation_License).**

-One way is to put nodes that share many links close together.
+One way is to put nodes that share many edges close together.
 It turns out that this can be done by using the second-smallest eigenvalue of the Laplacian matrix, and its corresponding eigenvector, which is so important it has its own name: the